“[Build] it like you think it should be done.” – Bill Rouse

 It all started as some notes scribbled on a napkin -- Doesn’t it seem like all great ideas do?

 In the late 1970s, Bill Rouse and Steve Chamberlin met over lunch to discuss the business of residential real estate.
-Bill had been a highly accomplished and well-respected commercial real estate developer in the Philadelphia area.
-Steve, meanwhile, had years of experience working in residential real estate in Pennsylvania and Delaware.
+At the time, Bill was an emerging real estate developer who owned Rouse & Associates.
+Steve also worked in residential real estate in Pennsylvania and Delaware.